rzvxa/tryumph/README.md

   }
   consumeResult(user);
 ```
-How about when we want to load some additional data based on the first request?
+How about when we would like to load some additional data based on the first request?
 So let's modify the code above to load the user avatar too.
 ```js
   let user = null;
   let avatar = null;